peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 categories: [functional-programming]
 ---

-Here’s a handy functional programming technique I’ve been using lately.
+Have you ever found yourself calling the same function with the same argument, over and over again?
+Here’s a technique that can help reduce the amount of repetition in your code.
 Say you have a function that adds two numbers:
 ```js
 const add = (a, b) => a + b